neo3587/dupmn/README.md

 # Considerations

-A VPS doesn't have unlimited resources, creating too many instances may cause Out-Of-Memory error since MNs are a bit "RAM hungry" (can be fixed with `dupmn swapfile` command), there's also a limited hard-disk space and the blockchain increases in size everyday (so be sure to have a lot of free hard disk space, can be checked with `df -h`), and VPS providers usually puts a limit on monthly network bandwith (so running too many instances may get you to that limit).
+A VPS doesn't have unlimited resources, creating too many instances may cause Out-Of-Memory error since MNs are a bit "RAM hungry" (can be partially fixed with `dupmn swapfile` command), there's also a limited hard-disk space and the blockchain increases in size everyday (so be sure to have a lot of free hard disk space, can be checked with `df -h`), and VPS providers usually puts a limit on monthly network bandwith (so running too many instances may get you to that limit).

 # Additional